joelparkerhenderson/system-quality-attributes/doc/timeliness/index.md

 </span>

+**Define timely:** <span data-chatgpt-prompt="define timely (computers and software)">In computers and software, timely refers to the ability of a system or program to execute tasks within a defined period or interval.
+It means that an action is performed when it is needed or required, and not too early or too late.
+Timeliness is crucial in real-time systems, where actions must be executed at precise moments, and delays can cause errors or even failures.
+It is also essential in general software development, where meeting deadlines and optimizing performance are critical factors.</span>

 ## See Also

 * [Wikipedia: Timeliness](https://wikipedia.org/wiki/Timeliness)

 * [Dictionary: timely](https://www.dictionary.com/browse/timely): occurring at a suitable time; opportune; well-timed. occurring within an expected time frame; prompt.

-* [OpenAI: timely](https:://openai.com): <span data-chatgpt-prompt="define timely (computers and software)">In computers and software, timely refers to the ability of a system or program to execute tasks within a defined period or interval.
-It means that an action is performed when it is needed or required, and not too early or too late.
-Timeliness is crucial in real-time systems, where actions must be executed at precise moments, and delays can cause errors or even failures.
-It is also essential in general software development, where meeting deadlines and optimizing performance are critical factors.</span>